wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/build-first-canvas-app/includes/building-blocks.md

 -   **Middle pane** - Shows the canvas app that you're working on.

--   **Right pane** - Where you will set options, such as the layout, properties, and data sources for certain controls.
+-   **Right pane** - Where you can set options, such as the layout, properties, and data sources for certain controls.

 > [!div class="mx-imgBorder"]
 > [![Demonstration of Power Apps Studio functionality.](../media/studio.gif)](../media/studio.gif#lightbox)